obeli-sk/obelisk/README.md

 - [ ] Notify activities.
 When called, thir return value must be supplied via an API endpoint.
 - [ ] An API for listing executions with their open notify activities.
 - [ ] Read only query function that can be called during an await point or after execution finishes.
+- [ ] Workflow snapshots for faster replay

 # Building from source
 Set up the development dependencies using nix flakes: